jrosdahl/fancy-dabbrev/README.md

   A list of variables which, if bound and non-nil, will inactivate `fancy-dabbrev` expansion.
 The variables typically represent major or minor modes.
-When inactive, `fancy-dabbrev` will fall back to running `dabbrev-expand`.
+When inactive, `fancy-dabbrev-expand` will fall back to running `dabbrev-expand`.

 * `fancy-dabbrev-no-preview-for` (default: